 This year, why not cut your own tree?
 If you haven't ever chopped your own tree, it's a lot of fun.
-There is something about wandering through a field of trees and searching until you lay eyes on the perfect tree!
+There is just something about wandering through a field of trees and searching until you lay eyes on the perfect one!

-For those who like to get to their tree early, this is a great way to get a farm fresh Christmas tree that is sure to last until New Year's day.
-You don't have to wonder about when it was really cut.
+For those who like to get to their tree early, this is a great way to get a farm fresh Christmas tree that is sure to last until New Year's Day.
+You don't have to wonder about when it was cut.

-For so many reasons cutting and choosing your own tree is a holiday season MUST.
-See a list of Christmas tree farms in the Saratoga NY area and cut your tree today!
+For so many reasons cutting and choosing your own tree is a holiday season must.
+See a list of Christmas tree farms in the Saratoga area and cut your tree today!

 Tips For Choosing The Perfect Christmas Tree

 Decide where the tree is going to stand in your home - Avoid placing your tree near a heat source such as radiators, heating vents, and fireplaces.
 Also try to keep the tree out of areas where it might get bumped or knocked over.
 Have the perfect spot from last year?
 Read on!

 Measure the space - Before you set out to find the perfect tree you'll want to measure how tall your ceilings are and the width of the space you have chosen.
 Also, don't forget to take into account the height of your tree stand, as well as the height of the star or angel that will be placed on top!

 Bring a couple of things with you - Take the tape measure with you so you can measure the trees you're considering to make sure they will fit.
 Once you're outside it may be hard to keep things to scale.
 Also bring a pair of heavy gloves with you to protect your hands and an old blanket to protect your car from needles and sap.
 Take twine or rope to secure the tree to your car (although many tree lots provide this - better safe than sorry!)